dashincubator/dash-incubator-rules/rules.md

 Admins are a second-tier of users in the Incubator who are incentivized to manage Bounties by earning a [commission](#27-rewards) on all Tasks completed within the Bounty.

-As all work (and spending) is structured as a Bounty within the Incubator, and Bounties can relate to working on the Incubator itself and be both managed and produced by Admins, they represent a decentralized layer of users who manage every aspect of the Incubator.
+All work (and spending) is structured as a Bounty within the Incubator, and Bounties can relate to working on the Incubator itself and be both managed and produced by Admins.

 Admins are peers, each with control of a share of the Incubator's funds that they can use to create and manage bounties that incentivize Contributors to produce output for the Incubator.

 Admins can simultaneously act as Contributors, by completing Tasks set by other Admins, but they cannot price or reserve Tasks for themselves.

-Admins have additional rights to appoint other Admins and to maintain the Rules defined in this document, which define all aspects of how the Incubator should operate, which they are each responsible for implementing correctly.

 > On Trello, the board is configured to only allow Admins to create and edit cards, including defining and assigning tasks to Board members.
 Any user can comment on cards to interact with Admins about the bounties they're managing.